camaraproject/TestRepo23-12/documentation/bulk-changes-doc.md

 ### Current Operations
 - **disable-wiki**: Safely disables GitHub wiki on repositories (only if wiki has no content)
-- **add-changelog-codeowners**: Adds release management team as reviewers for CHANGELOG.MD changes
+- **add-changelog-codeowners**: Adds release management team as reviewers for CHANGELOG file changes (both .MD and .md variants)

 ### Operation Details